Support

 • Functional area*: refers to the sector of the company.

 In the field Other information, you can indicate the expected start date of the internship and the expected length of the internship and select the working modality from the drop-down menu of Working type.
-Finally, you can add one cover image (displayed on top of the Vacancy webpage) and relevant attachments to learn more about the project and the company.
+Finally, you can add one cover image (displayed on top of the Position webpage) and relevant attachments to learn more about the project and the company.

-4.5 Can we offer full remote internships?
+4.6 Can we offer full remote internships?

 Remote work is allowed if it aligns with your company’s policy.
 Based on that, the Hosting company can decide how to organise the internship and indicate the working modality in the Vacancy form in the drop-down menu of Working type (remote, hybrid, or on-site).